baumannzone/entucasa/src/catering/README.md

 ## Tapas
-Prawn, crab stick and orange brochette with salsa Rosa Boquerón* and avocado with garlic olive oli
+- Prawn, crab stick and orange brochette with salsa Rosa
+- Boquerón* and avocado with garlic olive oli
-Serrano ham with quail egg
+- Serrano ham with quail egg
-Roasted red pepper and anchovy with garlic olive oil Salmorejo*  with serrano ham and boiled egg
+- Roasted red pepper and anchovy with garlic olive oil
+- Salmorejo*  with serrano ham and boiled egg
-Brie cheese with Iberico  salami
+- Brie cheese with Iberico  salami
-Manchego cheese with Iberico chorizo (24 months old cured) Olives and pickles cocktail
+- Manchego cheese with Iberico chorizo (24 months old cured)
+- Olives and pickles cocktail
-Salmorejo*  with serrano ham and boiled egg
+- Salmorejo*  with serrano ham and boiled egg
-Goat cheese and caramelized onion
+- Goat cheese and caramelized onion
-Goat cheese and roasted peper
+- Goat cheese and roasted peper
-Mushroom and garlic
+- Mushroom and garlic
-Spanish potato omelette with garlic mayo
+- Spanish potato omelette with garlic mayo
-Manchego cheese with black grape jam	Manchego cheese with black grape jam Valdeon (blue) cheese with honey and nuts
+- Manchego cheese with black grape jam	Manchego cheese with black grape jam
+- Valdeon (blue) cheese with honey and nuts
-Spanish pisto
+- Spanish pisto

 ## Salads

 ### mediterranean salad
-Chef's selection of greens and vegetables with a Spanish vinaigrette dressing.
+es with a Spanish vinaigrette dressing.

 ### spanish prawn salad
 An amazing fresh salad made with shrimp, avocado, oranges, homemade salsa rosa, on a bed of shredded lettuce.
 In Spain, salsa rosa is the classic, go-to sauce for seafood cocktails or salads.